Looking for the short answer? Check out our FAQ on "How often to change the air filter".

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months

-- Common suburban home without pets: Change every 90 days
+- Average suburban home without pets: Change every 90 days

-- Add a dog or cat: Change every 60 days
+- House with a pet: Change every 60 days

 - More than one pet or have allergies: Change every 30-45 days